ceu-lang/ceu/docs/requests.md

 between output and input events:

 ```
-output char&& SEND;             // sending data
+output char&& SEND;             // broadcasts some data
-input  void   DONE;             // acknowledging a SEND
+input  void   DONE;             // acknowledges the broadcast
 var char[] buffer = [0,1,0,1];  // create some data
-emit SEND => &&buffer;          // start sending
+emit SEND => &&buffer;          // trigger the broadcast
-await DONE;                     // finished sending
+await DONE;                     // broadcast confirmed
-<...>                           // data delivery has been confirmed
+<...>
 ```

-In this example, we use the output event `SEND` to broadcast data and the input event `DONE` to be notified on completion.
+In this example, we use the output event `SEND` to broadcast data and the input event `DONE` to be notified on confirmation.
-A `DONE` cannot occur without a previous `SEND`, hence, the cause-and-effect relationship applies in this case.
+A `DONE` input cannot occur without a previous `SEND` output, hence, the cause-and-effect relationship applies in this case.

 Another example following this cause-and-effect pattern would be requesting a character from a serial line: